sebalp1987/outlier_model/README.md

-FRAUD INSURANCE-CLAIMS DETECION MODEL
+# Z-FINDER: FRAUD INSURANCE-CLAIMS DETECION RESEARCH

 ## Got a question?

 Please, write to sebastian.mauricio.palacio@zurich.com

-## Data
-Database is composed by several raw and big size files.
-We made all the necessary transformations and sanitization, but also the final table is more > 1GB.
-If you want to look at it do not hesitate to contact us, we will provide it using Google Drive.

-## Preprocessing
+## What is Z-FINDER?

-This version is a simplified one.
-Here it is only the model application.
-All the preprocessing modules were retired because of simplicity.
-Again, do not hesitate to contact us if you want to take a look to it.
-Also you can take a look to the [DOCUMENTATION.docx](CHANGELOG) file annexed.
-Take into account that this is a very preliminary version.
+Z-FINDER is a fraud detection model for Python created in Zurich Insurance Lta - Spain.
+It brings probabilities of fraud behaviour using Semi-Supervised Machine Learning algorithms.

 ## Requerimentes

-You need Python 3.6 or later to run the model.
-You can check the configuration [setup](setup.cfg) file for the package requeriments.
+You need Python 3.6 or later to run Z-FINDER.
+Also you need Pandas, Numpy and Sklearn libraries.

 ## Quick Start